RAJDEEP-2003/CSMessagingApp/README.md

 To access the Agent login page: pen your browser and go to : http://localhost:3000/agent-login

-after login in the site will be  redricted to the http://localhost:3000/agent-dashboard
+after login  the site will be  redricted to the http://localhost:3000/agent-dashboard

 In the dashboard you can  view and respond to customer messages.
 Agents can filter and prioritize